The Vestry: A Rookie Anglican Guide

 3. Uphold Financial Integrity

-The Vestry is also charged with protecting the financial integrity of the church.
-Through a designated Finance team, the Vestry should scrutinize the finances on a monthly basis.
-They should provide for an annual audit of all funds; approve budgets and make routine reports to the congregation.
-They should approve long-term financial contracts and basically act as guardians of the financial life of the parish to insure that the church has a long-term future and is operating in a trustworthy way with all funds that have been given or borrowed.
+The vestry is also charged with protecting the financial integrity of the church.
+Through a designated finance team, the vestry should scrutinize the finances every month.
+They should provide for an annual audit of all funds, approve budgets, and make routine reports to the congregation.
+They should approve long-term financial contracts and basically act as guardians of the financial life of the parish to ensure that the church has a long-term future and is operating in a trustworthy way with all funds that have been given or borrowed.

 4. Support the Rector